Danny Did Ambassadors Program

 juliebezold@yahoo.com

 Julie and John Bezold are parent advocates who represent Danny Did in Tennessee.
-Their son Nick is a talented 20 year-old who loves soccer.
+Their adult son Nick is a talented soccer player.
 Nick also has epilepsy.
-For many years, the Bezolds have hosted The Purple Way 5K run in their hometown of Jackson, TN.
-The work they do to bring together their community over epilepsy awareness is inspiring.
+For many years, the Bezolds hosted The Purple Way 5K run in their hometown of Jackson, TN, bringing their community for epilepsy awareness.

 kaleenafitzsimmons@gmail.com